Keeping it Together: Interleaved Kirigami Extension Assembly: Summary and Conclusions

 \section{Summary and Conclusions}

 In summary, we have designed an interleaved {\sl kirigami} extension assembly and characterized its mechanical properties.
-Not only does our pattern hold its shape through overlapping frictional flaps but they conduct forces effectively between adjacent units through in-plane compression.
-We have suggested that, in turn, the compression seals the individual units which then act as two-dimensional shells.
-A variety of tests confirm this hypothesis.
+Not only does our pattern hold its shape through overlapping frictional flaps or plastic deformation of the material, but it conducts forces effectively between adjacent units through in-plane compression.
+We have suggested that, in turn, the compression forces dramatically strengthen the structures .A variety of tests confirm this hypothesis.
+It would be interesting to consider other overfolded geometries to create materials that could withstand large shears or bending out of plane: in this case the role of the extensions becomes more subtle as they must respond and distort in a way that maintains the integrity of the overlapping motif.
+We leave this for future work.